davekok/container/README.md

-davekok/system
+davekok/wiring
 ================================================================================

-A component to configure and wire components and run the system.
+A component to configure and wire components and run a runnable.